 Alex Shvartsman is a writer, editor, and translator from Brooklyn, NY.
 His short stories have appeared in Nature, Daily Science Fiction, and many other venues.
 He is a member of SFWA, Codex Writers and a graduate of Viable Paradise workshop.
 On rare occasions, he updates his blog.

 Jeff Chapman writes software by day and speculative fiction when he should be asleep.
 His stories have appeared in various anthologies and online publications.
 He lives with his wife, children, and cat in a house with more books than bookshelf space.
 You can find him musing about words and fiction here.

 Shelley Ontis has spent the last several years as a full-time freelance writer, but now makes a living writing fiction.
-Her horror and dark fantasy short stories and poems have been published in a variety of places in print and online, while other genres are published under pseudonyms.
+Her horror and dark fantasy short stories and poems have been published in a variety of places in print and online.
 You can see what she's up to at her mostly neglected blog, Having Written.